Paraquat Lawsuit | Parkinson’s Disease

 Paraquat Banned in Dozens of Countries

 Paraquat is so toxic that at least 50 countries have issued bans, citing paraquat studies linking exposure to Parkinson’s disease and other serious health issues.
 In the U.S., however, paraquat use has reached an all-time high within the last 25 years.
-According to the U.S. Geological Survey, estimated annual use of paraquat in the U.S. reached 10 million pounds in 2017, doubling the annual use for 2013.
+According to the U.S. Geological Survey, the estimated annual use of paraquat in the U.S. reached 10 million pounds in 2017, doubling the annual use for 2013.

 Paraquat is one of only two pesticide products still used in the U.S. that is either banned outright or phased out of use in the European Union, Brazil, and China.